The Learning Source Officers

 Jean has been in the human resources field for corporations and non-profit organizations for over 30 years.
 She holds a degree from Regis University and has received various professional certifications related to the human resources field.
 Jean has been affiliated with The Learning Source for over 25 years and has served in various board positions as well as administered the GED program.
 She is also active in other community-related volunteer programs.
 Jean and her husband have two grown children and four grandchildren.

 Jim has practiced law in Colorado for over 25 years, specializing in business, tax and real estate law, as well as estate planning.
 The Spoja Law Firm, P.C. was formed in 2001 and provides services to privately owned businesses and real estate investors.
 Jim comes from a large family of lifelong learners and his love of reading and education lead to his connection with The Learning Source.
 That connection began over 20 years ago as a volunteer literacy tutor at People’s Presbyterian Church.
 After several years as a tutor, Jim was invited to serve as a tutor representative on the Board of Directors of The Learning Source.
-A 7-year tenure on The Learning Source Board of Directors, was followed by 8 years as a member of The Learning Source Foundation.
-Jim is a past President of both boards, and after rejoining the Board of Directors of The Learning Source in October 2012, he is currently in his second tour of duty as President.
+A 7-year tenure on The Learning Source Board of Directors was followed by 8 years as a member of The Learning Source Foundation, and was the past president of both Boards.

 Mary has served on the Board of Directors for more than 15 years and was President in 1999 and 2000.
 She is a retired attorney, having practiced in the area of estate planning and administration for more than 30 years.
 Mary received her B.S. degree from the University of Colorado at Denver and her J.D. degree from the University Of Denver College Of Law.
 She is a member of the Zonta Club of Denver II, an international service organization.